+Hip dysplasia is when the hip joint doesn’t grow into the proper shape, potentially causing painful arthritis and lameness.
 Beagles as a breed are exceptionally prone to hip dysplasia – nearly 1 in 5 Beagles are thought to be affected.

 Responsible breeders will screen for this issue and be happy to share the results of their dogs’ hip assessment with you.

+Epilepsy usually starts when Beagles are still puppies, so it is a lifelong condition.
 It can usually be controlled with medication, but don’t underestimate the emotional and financial investment in doing so.

 The most common cause of death for the Cavalier King Charles Spaniel is mitral valve disease which has lead to heart failure.
 Many Cavalier King Charles Spaniels are afflicted with this disorder.